-To keep everyone's health a top priority and limit the spread of COVID-19, we will not hold flu shot clinics this year.
-You can still get a FREE flu shot in the ParTNers Center by appointment, starting in October.
+You can still get a FREE flu shot in the ParTNers Center by appointment.
 Other options for getting a shot are listed here.

-While 2020 has been a year of uncertainty, the importance of getting a flu shot has not changed:
+While the past year has been full of uncertainties, the importance of getting a flu shot has not changed: